barysvla/gee_twi/README.md

 DEM conditioning, flow routing, and flow accumulation are performed locally using NumPy, while terrain slope is derived in Earth Engine.

-The workflow branches into cloud or local execution only at the TWI computation stage.
+The workflow branches only at the TWI computation stage: TWI is computed either in Earth Engine (cloud mode) or locally in Colab (NumPy).

 ## Project structure